 If your business is located within the City of Oak Creek, you are eligible for a free library card.
-For further information regarding how to get a business library card and borrowing/restrictions, click here.
+For further information regarding how to get an access card and borrowing/restrictions, visit this page.

 Rooms, Technology, and Equipment

 The Oak Creek Civic Center has a multitude of rooms available for use.
-Study rooms are free to use for up to 4 hours per day (1-8 people) or meeting room rentals are available for use with a fee (1-150 people).
-The study rooms do not have any technology in the room (except for the Business Center), whereas the meeting rooms are typically equipped with phone conference equipment (the smaller meeting rooms) and projection monitors that can be hooked up wirelessly or using HDMI/VGA cables.
-Study rooms can be booked only a week in advance.
-Meeting rooms can be reserved up to 90 days in advance but must be reserved at least 1 week in advance.
+Study rooms are free to use for up to 4 hours per day (1-8 people).
+The study rooms do not have any technology in the room, except for the Business Center which has a monitor that can be hooked up using HDMI/VGA cables.
+Study rooms can be booked up to a week in advance.
+To get more information on the rooms available, go to the Study Rooms page.

 Take classes to sharpen your technology skills as well as a host of other business, accounting, finance and other entrepreneurship skills with Gale Courses.
 A valid Milwaukee County Library card is required.

-Access the various business and investments databases here.
+Access various business and investments databases here.
 A valid Milwaukee County Library card is required.

 Business Books, Magazines and Newspapers

 Oak Creek Library offers a variety of print materials that can help with everything from starting a business or non-profit to professional development.
 Some examples include*:

 - To see all of the print and digital newspaper databases available, visit this page.

 - “Nonprofit Kit for Dummies” by Stan Hutton and Frances N. Phillips.